syophie/Urban-Influence-on-Welfare/README_Urban-premiums_real-vs-nominal-income.md

 While occupation-based classifications are widely used for proxy of skill mix, it does simplify heterogeneous roles within occupations and not fully capture task-based (cognitive vs routine) differences in modern labour markets.
 That is, occupation groups include a spectrum of roles from entry- to top-level within the same ocupation.
 Additioanlly, skills are not always correlated with wages; such as nurses, with high skills and low / contrained wages.

-##### Extension: Rethinking Skill in Modern Labour Markets
-In light of the definition limitations within ocupation groups, there are also wider limitations relating to the shift in modern work.
+Exploration for future extension: rethinking Skill in Modern Labour Markets In light of the definition limitations within ocupation groups, there are also wider limitations relating to the shift in modern work.
 Alongside the traditional skill mix proxy, It is important to critically assess how shifts in technology, education, and work patterns have weakened the traditional relationship between “skill” and wages.

 a.
-Hypothesis: Technological change may alter the relationship between skill and job availability Advances in automation and artificial intelligence are likely to reduce demand for routine cognitive and manual tasks, while increasing demand for workers with the skills required to design, manage, and complement these systems.
+Hypothesis: Technological change may alter the relationship between skill and job availability

+Advances in automation and artificial intelligence are likely to reduce demand for routine cognitive and manual tasks, while increasing demand for workers with the skills required to design, manage, and complement these systems.
 This may result in a labour market characterised by fewer jobs overall in certain categories, but higher skill requirements within remaining roles.

 b.
-Hypothesis: Expansion of education may dilute its signalling value Access to higher education has expanded significantly in recent decades, increasing the supply of degree-qualified workers.
+Hypothesis: Expansion of education may dilute its signalling value

+Access to higher education has expanded significantly in recent decades, increasing the supply of degree-qualified workers.
 As a result, educational attainment may no longer serve as a clear signal of productivity or earnings potential, particularly where graduate supply outpaces demand for high-skilled roles.
 This may weaken the relationship between traditional “high-skill” occupations and high wages.

 c.
-Hypothesis: Skill is increasingly defined by adaptability and self-directed learning Digital technologies have enabled new forms of work that are less tightly tied to formal occupational structures, such as freelance, platform-based, and “creator economy” roles.
+Hypothesis: Skill is increasingly defined by adaptability and self-directed learning

+Digital technologies have enabled new forms of work that are less tightly tied to formal occupational structures, such as freelance, platform-based, and “creator economy” roles.
 In these contexts, skills may be better proxied by adaptability, continuous learning, and technical capability, rather than formal occupation or qualification.
 This challenges the assumption that occupation-based classifications fully capture skill differences in modern labour markets.

 ### 2. Wage Adjustment
-Both real wages and social particpation wages are gaps in the literature.
-Both are important for evaluating welfare within the analysis.
+Both real wages and social particpation wages are gaps in the literature, especially at within city level.
+Real and particaptaion are important for evaluating welfare within the analysis.

 #### 2.a Real Adjustment
 real_wage = wage / cost_of_living_index